-The Mac mini is one of the coolest consumer electronics to come to market in years.
-It may not be the smallest mini PC on the market (but you can check out our guide if you want to learn more about the options), but it does provide Apple’s sleek and unmistakable design sensibilities in a compact computer case that’s built with helping users get the best productivity and efficiency out of their day.
+The Mac mini is one of the coolest consumer electronics to come to market in recent years.
+It may not be the smallest mini PC on the market, but it does provide Apple’s sleek and unmistakable design sensibilities in a compact computer case that’s built for helping users get the best productivity and efficiency out of their day.

 - 10 Best Monitors For Mac Mini